acitizen/LCD/README.md

 # LCD
-Working code for direct driving LCD via Arduino
+Working code for direct driving a bare glass LCD via Arduino

 LCD_original.ino is from http://www.atmel.com/Images/doc8103.pdf.
 Coded in C to direct drive a bare LCD via IO pins on an ATmega48.